-In order to use lethal force you have to, in most states, you must be in imminent fear of death or great bodily harm.
+In order to use lethal force in most states you must be in imminent fear of death or great bodily harm.
 This means the threat is happening NOW, not sometime in the past or the future.
 Lethal force should only be used as a last resort.

 If you ever find yourself in a position where you have had to use lethal force call your lawyer.
 Members of Firearms Legal Protection call the Emergency Hotline and we will send an Attorney out to you right away.
 Chances are the Police will arrive before your Attorney arrives to the scene.
 Advise the Police that your Attorney is on the way and your Attorney will make a statement on your behalf after you have had a chance to discuss the matter with your counsel.

 THINGS TO REMEMBER

 - Using lethal force doesn’t meant some has been shot or killed, it just means that you have used force strong enough to kill or cause great harm to someone.